-Jordan has an approved national health adaptation strategy and has conducted a national assessment of climate change impacts, vulnerability and adaptation for health.
-Additionally, project proposals on health adaptation to climate change have recently been submitted to the Ministry of Environment.
-Country reported data (see section 6) indicate that there remains further opportunities for action in the following areas:
+Tunisia has an approved national health adaptation strategy and has conducted a national assessment of climate change impacts, vulnerability and adaptation for health.
+Additionally, tunisia is taking action to build institutional and technical capacities to work on climate change and health.
+Country reported data (see section 6) indicate that there remains opportunities for action in the following areas: